TempleProgramming/HolyMath/README.md

 If you need features for a project, message me at Professor#8404 on Discord.

 # Installation
-The library can be compiled by including `MakeHolyMath.CC`, found in the root of the library.
-To compile on boot, append `#include "Path/To/MakeHolyMath"` to the end of `System/MakeSystem.CC`.
+The library can be compiled by including `MakeHolyMath.ZC`, found in the root of the library.
+To compile on boot, append `#include "Path/To/MakeHolyMath"` to the end of `System/MakeSystem.ZC`.

 If you are a developer of this library, do not compile on boot, as you will be unable to recompile because new assembly routines can not be added to the